vacuumlabs/ledger-cpp-neblio/README.md

 Address: NVPJxQh3e8gcX8r4PuRFFwqgm6W7gTebCt
 Chain code: 5c 7a 1d 1a f8 2c e6 40 6e ca 0b d4 d1 89 8b 1d a2 40 a8 ab 0b 50 0d 95 bb a3 94 e7 0d 6b be b2
 ```

+For other sample outputs see [Expected APDUs and Results.md](<doc/Expected APDUs and Results.md>).

+## Debug

+Debugging in VS Code should work via CMake Tools extension.
+Just pressing `CTRL+F5` should work.